P4ST4S/go-load-balancer/README.md

 **Why?** Mutexes are expensive.
 In a high-load scenario (10k req/sec), locking the counter for every request creates a bottleneck.
 Atomic CPU instructions are non-blocking and significantly faster.

+### Worker Pool for Stats

+To prevent goroutine leaks when fetching statistics from potentially slow backends, I implemented a **Worker Pool** pattern.

+- A fixed number of workers (3) consume update tasks from a buffered channel.
+- If the channel is full (backpressure), new updates are skipped until workers are available.
+- This ensures the main health check loop is never blocked by slow network calls.

 ## 🔮 Future Improvements

 - [ ] Implement Weighted Round-Robin for servers with different capacities.